 #MondaysinMilan becomes #TuesdaysinMilan this week – I was stuck in Rome with no laptop and couldn’t post it until today.
 My apologies friends!
-Here is a very special post, brought to you by amazing Angie from Reasons to Dress, on the best Gluten Free Restaurants in Milan.
+Here is a very special post, brought to you by amazing Angie, on the best Gluten Free Restaurants in Milan.
 If you’re a veggie, check our best vegetarian restaurants post!

 Maybe you’ve been dreaming about coming to the EXPO2015 in Milan this year but are worried you’ll have nowhere to eat.
 Sadly, this is a real fear when you are living with Celiac Disease or a Gluten Sensitivity.
 Unless you want to spend your entire holiday cooking your own food, you have to research and find out where to eat in advance.

 I decided to put together this list and map for any English speakers who are thinking of visiting Milan during the EXPO2015.
 Even though there are plenty of restaurants for a perfect gluten free weekend in Milan, finding information in English isn’t that easy.
 This year’s EXPO2015 theme is Feeding the Planet, Energy for Life, so what a perfect time to share the best gluten free restaurants in Milan with the English speaking world.

 So here is my list of the top ten restaurants that offer gluten free menus in Italy’s most international city – Milan!

 I hope this inspires anyone out there with a gluten sensitivity or Celiac Disease to come to Milan, knowing that they will be able to enjoy one of Italy’s best offerings….the food!